 - WordPress e-Commerce: Online Merchants And Affiliate Networks

-In our “WordPress e-Commerce” tutorial series, we address common questions about using WordPress to build and run an ecommerce store, such as:
+In our “WordPress eCommerce” tutorial series, we address common questions about using WordPress to build and run an online store, such as:

 - “Can anyone set up an ecommerce store using WordPress?”